baffou/PhaseLAB/doc/Sphinx/docs/source/classes/ImageMethods/methods/lambda.rst

         <p class="title">Description</p>

-    Returns the wavelength of the illumination used to acquire the image, ``val = obj.Illumination.lambda;``.
+    This method returns the wavelength of the illumination used to acquire the image, ``val = obj.Illumination.lambda;``.